Who is the First Rate Credit Union?

 - The Board of Directors

 - Internal Audit

-The Board of Directors decides the overall policy on loans and dividends.
+The Board of Directors decides the overall policy and strategic direction.
 The Supervisory Committee acts as Trustees to oversee the accounts and the governance of First Rate Credit Union on behalf of the membership.
 All members of these committees are members of the First Rate Credit Union.

 If you are a BAE systems UK employee you can become a member and start saving directly from you payroll by applying here